Economics

 Many people interested in micro CHP are unsure whether it is economically worthwhile to install such a system.
 This simple calculator is intended as a tool for you to calculate your potential energy savings, based on your current fuel bills.
 From this you can work out how long it will take to pay back the investment in micro CHP.

 Please note that this spreadsheet is provided only for you to undertake an estimate and that each home and household is different.
 You should satisfy yourself that the result is reasonable.
-You will not be asked for your personal details, but if you want more information on the product you have selected, please contact the manufacturer (or other supplier) via the links on the products page.
+You will not be asked for your personal details.
+If you want more information on the product you have selected, please contact the manufacturer (or other supplier) via the links on the products page.

 Download the MS Excel spreadsheet and then enter your details to work out how much you can save.